Real Ones vs Fake Ones — The Ultimate Comparison — Modern Paraphrase | nocap.bible

 "A good person gets favor from the Lord, but someone scheming evil?
 God sees through all of it.
 No one builds anything lasting through wickedness, but the righteous are rooted so deep they'll never be moved."

 Think of it like this: you can fake your way into a position, but you can't fake your way into a foundation.
-The root of the righteous holds, no matter what storms come through.
+The root of the holds, no matter what storms come through.

-Solomon gets real about relationships:
+gets real about relationships:

 "An excellent wife is a crown on her husband's head.
 But one who brings shame?
 That's like rot in his bones — destroying him from the inside out."